How to Adopt Aspects of the Shoku Iku Japanese Diet Plan

 Eat and Prepare More Dishes

-While Western diets often focusing on limiting what you eat (low-carb, gluten-free, etc.), the Shoku-Iku way emphasizes eating multiple small dishes at every meal, which are shared.
-So instead of a main dish, a starch, and a vegetable, a dinner would have lots of small plates, including many different colored vegetables plus rice and some proteins.
+While Western diets often focusing on limiting what you eat (low-carb, gluten-free, etc.), the Shoku Iku way emphasizes eating multiple small dishes at every meal, which are shared.
+So instead of a main dish, a starch, and a vegetable, dinner would have lots of small plates, including many different colored vegetables plus rice and some proteins.
 When Sano was a child, her parents encouraged her and her sister to eat as many as seven different vegetables within a day, she says.
 By including lots of vegetables, which are low-cal, a meal instantly becomes filling but also lighter.
-If that sounds like a lot of work, keep in mind that Japanese food is usually very simply prepared—and some of these dishes will just require a quick steam or even no cooking at all (like these No-Cook Lunch Ideas!).
+If that sounds like a lot of work, keep in mind that Japanese food is usually very simply prepared, and some of these dishes will just require quickly steaming or even no cooking at all.
+(Related: What Is the Okinawa Diet?)

 Make Mealtime a Ritual

 Taking time to honor your food is also crucial to the Shoku Iku way.
 If you're always eating on the run, it's easy to forget everything you've taken in-and makes that mental balancing act more difficult.
 While Sano acknowledges that it isn't practical for everyone to sit down to three cooked, plated meals a day, she says that even if you grab a sandwich from the deli for lunch, take at least a few minutes at your desk to appreciate your meal enough to remember it later.
 When you observe your meals, consider how they make you feel afterward.
 A lunch that leaves you energized is also one that is full of nutrients, while one that makes you feel sleepy probably isn't great for you.
 By seeking out that good feeling, you'll make better choices.